Avg: 3.3 from 1,111 votes

 Currently, rock climbing areas that fall inside of the seasonal raptor closures include:

-This is a long 1 pitch route that steers clear of the hard last 2 pitches of Solid Gold, and stays consistent with the difficulty of the first 2 beautiful pitches of that route.
-With that said I want to thank Richard, Mark, and Koko for their excellent route Solid Gold.
-Their efforts on solid gold are the only reason this route was even possible.
-So we Thank You.
+This is a long 1 pitch route that steers clear of the hard last 2 pitches of Solid Gold and stays consistent with the difficulty of the first 2 beautiful pitches of that route.
+With that said, I want to thank Richard, Mark, and Koko for their excellent route Solid Gold.
+Their efforts on [ are the only reason this route was even possible.
+So we thank you.

-P1: (5.9, bolts, 100 feet) this is a 100 foot pitch that goes on bolts and finishes at a double bolt anchor.
+P1: (5.9,bolts, 100 feet) this is a 100 foot pitch that goes on glue-in bolts and finishes at a double bolt anchor.
 The rock is solid all the way and kicks out a couple of fun spots.

 P2: (5.8, bolts, 100 feet) is also 100 foot long and is largely quite easy with a couple of 5.8 sections, one right off the belay.
 It finishes on a ledge at a double bolt belay stance.
 However, for descent purposes, a higher rap anchor was installed that keeps the rope running clean and off the ledge.
 This stance is ten feet higher than the belay stance.